bhits/consent2share/infrastructure/README.md

 ## Development

-This docker compose file is designed to let developer run consent2share application.
+This docker compose file is designed to run consent2share application on developer machine.

 Compared to the deployment one-server option, this one doesn't set any memory constraints on docker containers because developer's machine may has limited memory on docker-machine.